allison-chavez/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit Project
 Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressioal election.
+With the help of Tom I was able to run a python script in vs code that allowed me do the following:

 1. Collect the data we needed for analysis.
 2. Calculate the total number of votes casted.